Oil falls from $40 on doubts over early OPEC meeting

 Both benchmarks have surged in recent weeks, with Brent more than doubling after hitting a 21-year low below $16 in April, when U.S. crude turned negative.

-A recovery in China and the easing of government lockdowns elsewhere is supporting prices.

-The OPEC+ group, comprising the Organization of the Petroleum Exporting Countries (OPEC) and allies including Russia, is cutting output by 9.7 million barrels per day (bpd) - about 10% of global output before the coronavirus crisis - in May and June to support prices.
-Encouraged by signs of recovery in the market, OPEC+ is considering extending the cut beyond June.
+The OPEC+ group, comprising the Organization of the Petroleum Exporting Countries and allies including Russia, is cutting output by 9.7 million barrels per day (bpd) - about 10% of global output before the coronavirus crisis - in May and June to support prices.

+Encouraged by signs of recovery in the market, OPEC+ is considering extending the current level of cut beyond June.

 “When you have Brent approaching $40, it is a good sign,” one OPEC delegate said.
 “We are on the right track.”

-The services sector in China, the world’s second-biggest oil consumer, returned to growth last month for the first time since January, a survey showed.
+Pointing to demand recovery, the services sector in China, the world’s second-biggest oil consumer, returned to growth last month, a survey showed.

-“As virus-related lockdown measures continue to be lifted, we expect that demand will gradually recover,” Capital Economics said in a report.

-Additional reporting by Aaron Sheldrick; Editing by Louise Heavens and David Goodman
+Additional reporting by Aaron Sheldrick; Editing by David Goodman and Louise Heavens